A Trip Through the World’s Best Pantry

-Indulge yourself with freshly baked cakes and pastries, smørbrød (open sandwiches with generous amounts of topping), smoothies, yoghurt with granola, a large assortment of local ice cream with homemade toppings, premium coffee (espresso, latte, macchiato, americano), hot chocolate, organic herbal tea and regular tea, soft drinks and premium juice.
+Indulge yourself with freshly baked cakes and pastries, including ‘smørbrød’ (sandwiches with generous amounts of fillings), smoothies, yogurt with granola, and a large assortment of local ice cream flavors with homemade toppings.
+Beverages available include premium coffee (espresso, latte, macchiato, Americano), hot chocolate, organic herbal tea and regular tea, soft drinks, and premium juices.

-Serving traditional husmannskost, soup of the day, fresh salads, wraps and sandwiches.
-Enjoy bistro dishes such as Hurtigruten’s signature burger and famous shrimp sandwich, sirloin steak, grilled salmon, locally-inspired pizza, desserts and sweet cakes.
-Juice, yoghurt with topping, soft drinks, local beverages and wine are also available.
+The bistro serves traditional ‘husmannskost’ (traditional rustic dishes), the day’s soup with condiments, fresh salads, wraps, and sandwiches.
+Enjoy bistro dishes such as Hurtigruten’s signature burger and famous shrimp sandwich, sirloin steak, grilled salmon, pizza with local toppings, desserts, and sweet cakes.
+Juices, yogurt with toppings, soft drinks, local beverages, and wine are also available.

 Explorer Bar/Panorama Bar

-Serving premium local and international beverages, premium coffee (espresso, latte, macchiato, americano) tea and hot chocolate.
-Snack platters available.
-On refurbished vessels, grilled paninis are also available.
+The bars serve premium local and international beverages, premium coffee (espresso, latte, macchiato, Americano), tea, and hot chocolate.
+A snack platter is also available (including cold cuts, pickles, and other accompaniments).
+On refurbished vessels, a grilled panini sandwich is also available.